NikolaNikolicc/MicroJava-Compiler/README.md

 **Nikola Nikolić**
 University of Belgrade, School of Electrical Engineering
-2026 — *Diploma Thesis: “Development of a Compiler and Extension of the Virtual Machine for the MicroJava Language with Support for Modularity”*
+October 2025 — *Diploma Thesis: “Development of a Compiler and Extension of the Virtual Machine for the MicroJava Language with Support for Modularity”*

 ---